khanadeel3312/Data_Analysis_projects/README.md

 STOCK_Report-A visulazation on the above data set on looker studio.

-WebScrapping-A basic web scrapping oftimes job website.
+WebScrapping-A basic web scrapping of 'times job' website.

 correlation_in_python-finding correlation between differnet things(that determine its success) in a movie dataset.